maishathasin/vscode-pico8/pico-8-theme/README.md

 3. Click `Install`

-4. When prompted, select `Pico-8-theme` as the color theme
+4. Once installed, you'll be prompted to select Pico-8-theme as your color theme.
+Confirm the selection.

-> In case of not being prompted to select a Color Theme upon installing, go to the menu bar and select: `Code (File, on Windows) > Preferences > Color Theme > Pico-8-theme`.
+If you aren't prompted to select a color theme upon installation: `Code (File, on Windows) > Preferences > Color Theme > Pico-8-theme`.
 Alternatively, you can use the shortcut `⌘/Ctrl + K > ⌘/Ctrl + T` and select `Pico-8-theme`.

 <br />